jwjohns/cursor-tools/README.md

 - `browser.stagehand.verbose`: Verbosity level for browser commands
 - `browser.stagehand.debugDom`: Whether to enable debug output for browser commands
 - `browser.stagehand.enableCaching`: Whether to enable caching for browser commands
 - `browser.stagehand.model`: The default model to use.
-See "Model Selection" above.
+See "Model Selection" below.
 - `browser.stagehand.provider`: The AI provider to use ("openai" or "anthropic").
 Determines which API key is required.
 - `browser.stagehand.timeout`: Timeout for operations in milliseconds